Home > Tours > Africa Tours > Southern Africa Adventure

 Enjoy a full-day game drive in Etosha National Park.
 Game viewing in the park is relatively easy due to the constructed waterholes and the large, sparsely vegetated pans.
 The bushland surrounding the pans is difficult to see through, but there are enough clearings, pans and waterholes to usually allow for some sightings.
 Namibia has protected its game reserves against poaching, which means significant numbers of elephants, antelope and other herbivores reside here.
 This evening you will spend the night at Namutoni Camp.
 (B/L/D)

-Embark on a 180-km round-trip to visit the San people.
+Embark on a 180-km round-trip to visit the San people today.
 You'll go out walking with some of the tribe, listening to their stories and songs.
 You'll soon discover that they communicate in a unique and fascinating Khoisan dialect, commonly known as a 'clicking' language.
 The San are the oldest ethnic group in Namibia, having inhabited southern Africa for an estimated 20,000 years.
 Around 30,000 of them live in Namibia, but only 2000 still follow a traditional way of life.
 The San have a deep understanding of nature and ecology, living in harmony with their environment.
 (B/L/D)

-Drive across the border into Botswana and head south along the Okavango Panhandle (the narrowest part of the delta) to Seronga.
-Here you'll leave your vehicle and join your transport for the journey into the delta.
-Boarding boats out into the swamps, travel to Gao Island to meet your mokoro team and start exploring the Okavango Delta with them.
-Each mokoro (small dugout canoe) takes two people and is poled along through the meandering waterways by a local tribesman.
-Punting along past birds and lily pads, you'll hear hippos occasionally piercing the peaceful atmosphere with their charming grunts.
-On the first night here, you'll camp on an island away from civilisation.
+Drive across the border into Botswana and head south along the Okavango Panhandle (the narrowest part of the delta) to Sepopa.
+Here, you'll leave your vehicle behind as you journey by boat into the delta to your bush camp on an island away from civilisation.
+Punting along past birds and lily pads, you'll hear hippos occasionally interrupting the peaceful atmosphere with their charming grunts.
 (B/L/D)

 Trip Inclusions